cavo789/marknotes/src/docs/MarkDown - Documentation.md

 The last version of the program can be found here : https://github.com/cavo789/markdown

 1. Copy this repository (by downloading the ZIP archive f.i.) onto your computer,
+2. Keep only the **dist** folder (*which contains distribution files*),
-2. Create f.i. a folder called `markdown` and unzip the archive there,
+3. Create f.i. a folder called `markdown` and unzip the archive there,
-3. If needed, create an alias that will point to that folder (let's say `http://localhost/markdown`),
+4. If needed, create an alias that will point to that folder (let's say `http://localhost/markdown`),
-4. Be sure to enable PHP 7 for that site,
+5. Be sure to enable PHP 7 for that site,
-5. Access to `http://localhost/markdown` to check that configuration is OK : the application should display his interface.
+6. Access to `http://localhost/markdown` to check that configuration is OK : the application should display his interface.

 *If everything goes fine, you'll see something like this (the screen and/or text can be a small different depending of the application's version)*